sahu04/Ecs_service_terraform_githubworkflow/README.md

 ## What is within a Python script

-Python script that exports data from a PostgreSQL database hosted on Amazon RDS (Relational Database Service) to CSV files and uploads them to an S3 bucket.
+Python file containing the code snippet you provided.
+This file serves as the main script responsible for connecting to the PostgreSQL database, executing queries, exporting data to CSV files, and uploading them to the specified S3 bucket.

 ## Installation